Chamssiddine/hugodocumentation/content/posts/gettingstarted.md

 # How to start with our project
-We published our source code on github which facilitate sharing our product with you, the purpose of our project is to create a remote development environment using CLOUD with SSO(single Sign-On) and much more
+We published our source code on github which facilitate sharing our product with you, the purpose of our project is to create a remote development environment using CLOUD with SSO(single Sign-On) and much more.

 ## First clone the git repo
 $ git clone https://github.com/Chamssiddine/remote-development-environment